discojapi/ics-class-schedule/README.md

 ## How
 I made this program in Python, to use the less as possible of additional libraries (The only requirement is Pyside6).
 The standard filetipe for calendars and scheduling is iCalendar (extension .ics), a plain text file containing data of events and alerts including Time Zone information and others, these files are readable by most (if not all) calendar programs and web apps.
 The program generates this file based on the settings on the program.
 ## Installation
-**Precompiled binaries don't require installation**, but you can run the program from the source, the only requirement (in addition of the Python interpreter) is `Pyside6`, you can install it by running this command on CMD (Windows) or a Python Venv (Linux / MacOS)
+**Precompiled binaries doesn't require installation**, but you can run the program from the source, the only requirement (in addition of the Python interpreter) is `Pyside6` libraries installed on your system, you can install them by running this command on CMD (Windows) or a Python Venv (Linux / MacOS)
 ```sh
     pip install Pyside6
 ```